 The value of a soil testing kit

 Having your own soil testing kit (easily purchased from most garden centers or on line) is the first step, as is knowing when and how to use it.
 You may also want to check the pH of your water, too, especially if you’re on a well.
-Your water source may thwart your best efforts to change the color of your hydrangea flowers, so get a handle on it before you start.
+Your water source may thwart your best efforts for changing the color of your hydrangea flowers, so get a handle on it before you start.
 Here’s one version of a soil test kit sold at garden centers

 Exactly what is pH?

 Now for your science lesson: what is pH?
 Technically, pH is the logarithmic measure of hydrogen ion concentration.
 In normal language, it’s the scale used to measure the degree of alkalinity and acidity based on a numbering system of 1 through 14, with 7 being neutral.
 A number below seven is acidic while 8 to 14 is alkaline.